best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 The most common pattern for writing these tests is:
 1. Arrange - set up any pre-requisites for your test
-2. Act - run the code that your are testing
+2. Act - run the code that you are testing
 3. Assert - verify that the code performed the expected action

 ## Why test code? ★☆☆☆☆

-Key reasons for testing your code include:
-* Knowing that your code works - you can't be sure that your code works without having run it with realistic examples
-* Asserting that user requirements have been met - test can verify that users expectations are met by the code
+You can't be sure that your code works without having run it with realistic examples.
+Tests can verify that users expectations are met by the code.
-* Increasing confidence in your changes - tests let you know when you've broken the expected functionality of your code
+They let you know when you've broken the expected functionality of your code - or when users have.
-* Profiling performance - tests can be used to report or flag poor performance (e.g. modelling)
+They can be used to report or flag poor performance (e.g. modelling).
-* Improving code structure - well-structured code is easier to write tests for, so testing incentivises good code structure
+Well-structured code is easier to write tests for, so testing incentivises good code structure.

 Testing is crucial to assuring quality in your code and will also increase efficiency in the development of your code.

 ## What to test ★☆☆☆☆

 > A quality assurance engineer walks into a bar.
-Orders 1 beer.
-Orders 3.14 beers.
-Orders -1 beers.
-Orders 99999999999 beers.
-Orders a lizard.
-Orders NULL.
+They order 1 beer.
+They order 3.14 beers.
+They order -1 beers.
+They order 99999999999 beers.
+They order a lizard.
+They order `NULL`.

-> First real customer walks in and asks where the bathroom is.
+> The first customer walks in and asks where the bathroom is.
 The bar bursts into flames.

 Unfortunately, there's no golden rule for exactly what you should test.
 We can use general guides to direct where most of our testing effort goes.